X-Men '92

-X-Men '92 was originally a limited series as one of the many tie-in titles for Marvel's 2015 Secret Wars event and later was released in its second volume as a continuous series in early 2016, starring members of the popular 1990s Fox Kids Saturday-morning cartoon X-Men.
+X-Men '92 is a comic book published by Marvel Comics.
+Introduced as one of the many tie-in titles for Marvel's 2015 Secret Wars event, it was originally a limited series and was later published in ongoing format in early 2016.
+X-Men '92 is inspired by X-Men: The Animated Series, but not set in the same continuity.

 Publication history

-As part of the 2015 Secret Wars event comic, Marvel revived older series and explore alternate comic universes, one of the continuities explored was the 1992 X-Men animated series.
+As part of the 2015 Secret Wars event comic, Marvel revived older series and explore alternate comic universes; one of the continuities explored was the 1992 X-Men animated series.
 Chris Sims and Chad Bowers wrote a four-issue limited series drawn by Scott Koblish.
-The premier issue sold 97,617 issues and was the 8th highest selling issue that month.
-The first volume was also released under Marvel's Online Infinite Comics series in an eight-issue story arc.
+The premier issue sold 97,617 copies and was the 8th highest selling issue that month.
+The first volume was also released under Marvel's Infinite Comics series in an eight-issue story arc.
 After Secret Wars ended, the series returned in a second volume that lasted 10 issues.
-The series was praised for its outlandish '90s style and color and many '90s cultural references, including a crossover with The Toadies.
-When asked later on Twitter, Chris Sims revealed that this series does not actually take place in the same continuity as the X-Men cartoon.
+The series was praised for its '90s-style art and color and many '90s cultural references, including a crossover with The Toadies.
+When asked later on Twitter, Chris Sims revealed that this series does not take place in the same continuity as X-Men: The Animated Series, and its setting was later designated as Earth-15730.

-On January 14, 2022, it was announced by Marvel that a 5 part series would be launching on April 6, 2022 (cover dated June 2022), titled X-Men '92: House of XCII.
+On January 14, 2022, it was announced by Marvel that a five-part series would be launching on April 6, 2022 (cover dated June 2022), titled X-Men '92: House of XCII.

 Fictional team biography

 Volume 1

 The team is seen living a fairly peaceful life in the Battlezone called Westchester.
-The baron of this region is Senator Kelly.
+The baron of this region is Senator Robert Kelly.
 He has little difficulty since most of the villains were wiped out in a previous war and the remaining villains were sent to "Bureau of Super-Powers" run by Cassandra Nova for rehabilitation.
 After a rogue Sentinel attack the X-Men are invited to the facility to learn about process.
-The X-Men are then put into the virtual training pods, but were really sent into the Astral Plane, since Nova was actually possessed by the Shadow King.
+The X-Men are then put into the virtual training pods, but were really sent into the astral plane, since Nova was possessed by the Shadow King.
 The team is saved by Jubilee, who Nova didn't consider a big enough threat and didn't put into the VR pod and by the X-Force, who assault the facility.
-Xavier is able to repel the Shadow King and the X-Men save Baron Kelly, but a mega-Sentinel is released against the X-Mansion.
+Xavier is able to repel the Shadow King and the X-Men save Kelly, but a mega-Sentinel is released against the X-Mansion.
 The X-Men and X-Force combine to defeat the machine before it causes too much damage.